China's Xi ramps up military spending in face of worried region

 ($1 = 6.1430 Chinese yuan)

-Additional reporting by Li Hui and Ben Blanchard in Beijing, John Ruwitch in Shanghai, Nobuhiro Kubo in Tokyo, Faith Hung in Taipei and Missy Ryan and David Brunnstrom in Washington; writing by Greg Torode, editing by Dean Yates and G Crosse
+Additional reporting by Li Hui, Joseph Campbell and Ben Blanchard in Beijing, John Ruwitch in Shanghai, Nobuhiro Kubo in Tokyo, Faith Hung in Taipei and David Brunnstrom in Washington.
+Writing by Greg Torode.
+Editing by Dean Yates